-That’s fine if you’re looking for a low-cost gift, but for the genuine item make sure you buy from an established Thai silk merchant.
+That’s fine if you’re looking for a low-cost gift but for the genuine item make sure you buy from an established Thai silk merchant.

-Genuine silk material is available in an eye-catching rainbow array of plain colours, as well as variety of rich geometric patterns favoured by Thai royalty.
+Genuine silk material is available in an eye-catching rainbow array of plain colours, as well as a variety of rich geometric patterns favoured by Thai royalty.

 Thailand’s love affair with the elephant is often reflected in the material designs.